How to maximise tax savings when buying a new motor yacht

 How to save on taxes with yacht loan interest

-Qualifying the yacht as a second home
+Can your motor yacht qualify as a second home?

 • Cooking amenities: a functional kitchen or galley with equipment like a stove, oven, and refrigerator.

-How to save on taxes: registering your motorboat
+Save on taxes when registering your motorboat

 • Temporary importation: non-EU residents might be able to bring a yacht into EU waters for a specific period without paying VAT, provided certain conditions are met.